k21971/EvilHack/doc/evilhack-changelog.md

 - Revert 'Remove a bit of unnecessary code'
 - Increase the odds of encountering a neothelid
 - Fix: fooproofing GEM_CLASS should only affect sling bullets
+- Raise odds of a cursed wand exploding